-When you’re using an external wastegate, one of the coolest things about it is the ability to use a dump tube AKA screamer pipe.
+When you’re using an external wastegate, one of the coolest things about it is the ability to use a dump pipe AKA screamer pipe.

 There’s nothing like the sound of the wastegate opening with an attention-grabbing growl.
 It’s also one of the easiest and most efficient ways to vent access exhaust from the turbo system.